TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 52/Jeremiah 52.5.md

 ---

-So the city was besieged unto the eleventh year of king Zedekiah.
+So the city was besieged to the eleventh year of king Zedekiah.